 It's as if an umpire tweaked the rules to favor his team in the future, but obscured the changes by calling a particular contest for the other side.

 Whatever the case on this score, I'm glad the Supreme Court decided as it did.
 It's a victory for some elementary values.

 In the course of an interesting post on how people change their minds or don't - and it's well worth reading for that - Marbury alludes to the so-called argumentative theory of reasoning.
 This is that 'reason and rationality evolved not to serve truth, but to win arguments'.
 If I can make a point here that I've made once before, though make it in a slightly different way: do the proponents of this theory themselves use reason to defend it in order to establish what they believe to be the truth, or do they do it merely to win an argument?

 The writer's choice series features writers writing about books.
 Below

-is a list of the pieces that have appeared so far during the eighth year
+is a list of the pieces that appeared during the eighth year

 of the series, with the links to them.
 There is a comprehensive index for the entire series here.